LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **CheaterCodes**: Well, thank you to the Community Team.
 Yes, as Community mentioned, Outreach is a sub-team of Community now, which is different to what it was originally.
 I also got that a little bit wrong.
 Yeah, Community Team is always doing great work, being very active.
 And yeah, they need more people.
 Please help our Community to be better than ever before, even though it’s already been great.

-**Emmaffle** Yes, and send message to Modmail please, if you’re interested in helping.
+**Emmaffle** Yes, and send message to **Modmail** please, if you’re interested in helping.

 **CheaterCodes**: Alright, that brings us to the end of the general dev meeting.
 So for the rest of our time, we’re going to do the AmA, which has already started.
-So feel free to use the /ask command in the meeting chat.
+So feel free to use the `/ask` command in the `#meeting-chat`.
 That will put the questions in a queue, where we will look at them one-by-one, and your question will be seen, first it will be approved by moderators and then answered by devs.
 And we usually don’t skip question, so you will be heard, and you will be answered.
 So, who goes first?

 **Oro**: I say we start from the top.
 The new questions.